ansys/pymotorcad/doc/source/user_guide/index.rst

    :maxdepth: 1
    :hidden:

-   backwards_compatibility
    internal_scripting
    external_scripting
+   matlab_scripting
+   backwards_compatibility

 PyMotorCAD provides Python access to Motor-CAD.
 The RPC-based :ref:`ref_MotorCAD_object` allows you to create a Motor-CAD instance on a local machine or connect to an existing instance on a remote machine over HTTP.
 Using the many methods available in this API's single class, you can create scripts for fully controlling and automating Motor-CAD without using the GUI.

-Additionally, you can use Motor-CAD scripts via the internal **Scripting** tab within Ansys Motor-CAD or externally.
+Additionally, Motor-CAD scripts can be used via the internal **Scripting** tab within Ansys Motor-CAD or externally.